-Following a fatal accident claim there can be many claims that can be made by the Deceased’s family or near relatives to include former husband or wife and partners.
-A dependency claim provides an independent of any claim the deceased may have made.
-It is made by near or close relatives of the deceased who have been deprived of his or her support and services.
-It is a claim for compensation not for the deceased but for their family after death.
+Following a fatal accident claim, there can be many claims made by the deceased’s family or near relatives, including former husband or wife and partners.
+Dependency claims are made by immediate or close relatives of the deceased who have been deprived of their support and services.
+It is a compensation claim, not for the deceased but for their family after death.

 As one judge put it:

-“It is not a claim which the deceased could have pursued in his own lifetime because it is for damages suffered not by himself, but by his family after death.”
+“It is not a claim the deceased could have pursued in his own life because it is for damages suffered not by himself, but by his family after death.”

-To be awarded dependency claim compensation following a fatal accident, the dependents would have to show that had the deceased survived from their injuries, they would have been able to recover compensation in his or her own right.
-If the claim would have inevitably failed due to limitation problems, then no claim can be found.
+To be awarded dependency claim compensation following a fatal accident, the dependents would have to show that had the deceased survived their injuries, they would have been able to recover compensation in their own right.
+No claim can be found if the claim would have inevitably failed due to limitation problems.

-Any damages awarded are subject to reduction for contributory negligence.
-If the death of the deceased was caused by the negligence of one of his dependents, that negligence does not affect the claims of the other dependents, Dodds v Dodds QB 543.
+Any damages awarded are subject to a reduction for contributory negligence.
+If the deceased’s death was caused by the negligence of one of his dependents, that negligence does not affect the claims of the other dependents, Dodds v Dodds QB 543.

-The Fatal Accident Act 1976 provides a list of possible Dependents who can make a claim for compensation.
+The Fatal Accident Act 1976 provides a list of possible dependents who can make a compensation claim.
 Below is a list of possible dependents who may have been financially dependent upon the deceased and/or received some form of care or ‘services’ from the deceased before death and that financial or service was likely to continue but for the death.
-They must be able to prove loss or a ‘reasonable expectation of the service.’
+They must be able to prove loss or a ‘reasonable expectation of the service’.

-- An person living with the deceased immediately before the death.
+- A person living with the deceased immediately before the death

 Only One Claim Can Be Made for All Dependents

-As experienced fatal accident solicitors we will assess if each possible family member or partner/former partner of the Deceased was in some way financially dependent or dependent upon the Deceased for services.m
+As experienced fatal accident solicitors, we will assess if each possible family member or partner/former partner of the deceased was in some way financially dependent or dependent upon the deceased for services.

-A dependents of the Deceased under the Fatal Accident Act 1976, be financially dependent if they can show that they had a reasonable expectation that the Deceased would have continued to benefit had the Dependents had the Deceased survived.
-It is important to note that the dependents do not have to show that the Deceased, prior to death actually made any financial payments to them, all they need to show that it was reasonable expectation that had the Deceased survived he/she would have made a financial payment in the future.
-Naturally if the Deceased had already made payments before death, then is will be easier to prove by your solicitor.
+Dependents of the deceased, under the Fatal Accident Act 1976, are financially dependent if they can show that they had a reasonable expectation that the deceased would have continued to benefit had the dependents had the deceased survived.
+It is important to note that the dependents do not have to show that the deceased, before death, actually made any financial payments to them, all they need to show is that it was a reasonable expectation that had the deceased survived, he/she would have made a financial payment in the future.
+Naturally, if the deceased had already made payments before death, it will be easier to prove by your solicitor.

-A financial dependency claim can where the Dependants could show, as a result of death they are financially worse off or disadvantaged.
-The most common situation is a where the surviving partner has lost the income of the Deceased.
-However children of the Deceased may also be financially Dependents as they can show that the Deceased would have paid to their upkeep, holidays, schooling, tuition fees, pocket money, purchase of clothes and so on.
+A financial dependency claim can be made where the dependents could show that as a result of death, they are financially worse off or disadvantaged.
+The most common situation is where the surviving partner has lost the deceased’s income.
+However, children of the deceased may also be financially dependent as they can show that the deceased would have paid for their upkeep, holidays, schooling, tuition fees, pocket money, purchase of clothes and so on.

 Examples of Loss of Services Dependency

-It is not just about money that Dependents can claim but also the services the Deceased undertook before death or that there was a reasonable expectation that the Deceased would have provided the services had he/she survived.
+It is not just about the money that dependents can claim but also the services the deceased undertook before death or that there was a reasonable expectation that the deceased would have provided the services had he/she survived.

-The most common services dependency are as follows:
+The most common services dependency is as follows:

-A dependency claim cannot be greater than what the Deceased would have been able to provide either financially or via a services Dependency.
-If we take a financial services claim dependency for example, where there is reliance upon the Deceased income from work, the financial dependency claim cannot be made beyond what the Deceased’s retirement age would have been taking into account his/her working history and health.
-Therefore if the Deceased was 57 years of age and it was expected he/she would work until 67 years, then the Dependency claim on income would be for a further 10 years providing that the Dependents would have survived 10 years from the date of death.
-Naturally beyond retirement the Dependents may also be entitled to additional financial support such as pension payments and income from other assets and savings of the Deceased until expected death.
+A dependency claim cannot be greater than what the deceased would have been able to provide either financially or via a services dependency.
+If we take a financial services dependency claim, for example, where there is reliance upon the deceased income from work, the claim cannot be made beyond what the deceased’s retirement age would have been, taking into account his/her working history and health.
+Therefore if the deceased was 57 years of age and it was expected he/she would work until 67 years, then the dependency claim on income would be for a further ten years, providing that the dependents would have survived ten years from the date of death.
+Naturally, beyond retirement, the dependents may also be entitled to additional financial support such as pension payments and income from other assets and savings of the deceased until expected death.

 Dependency claims under the Fatal Accidents Act 1976 can be substantial.
-Generally speaking the compensation for dependency will be greater if the Deceased was at work, in good health, in his/her mid to late 20’s to 40’s and had a partner and children (also in good health).
-This means that there could be 40-50 years plus of financial dependency on behalf of the Deceased’s partner in addition to the services claim for looking after the children and home.
-Such claims often run into six figure sums.
+Generally speaking, the compensation for dependency will be greater if the deceased was at work, in good health, in his/her mid to late 20s to 40s and had a partner and children (also in good health).
+This means that there could be 40-50 years plus of financial dependency on behalf of the deceased’s partner and the services claim for looking after the children and home.
+Such claims often run into six-figure sums.

-However as fatal accident claim solicitors we act for various dependents of the deceased to include sisters, brothers, parents, former partners of the Deceased.
-Therefore especially with Asian families, where parents are often dependent upon their children, especially first born male child, due to their cultural and religious beliefs, the dependency claims can be substantial even though, say the child was still at school or relatively young.
+However, as fatal accident claim solicitors, we act for various dependents of the deceased, including sisters, brothers, parents, and former partners.
+Therefore especially in Asian families, where parents are often dependent upon their children, especially first born male children, due to their cultural and religious beliefs, the dependency claims can be substantial even though, say, the child was still at school or relatively young.

 The bereavement award is a similar form of fatal accident compensation but has different criteria.
-Only the wife or husband of the deceased, and, where the deceased was a minor (under the age of 18 years) who was never married, for the benefit of his parents.
-The bereavement award has increased from £3,500 to £7,500 after 1 April 1991 and from 1 April 2002 £10,000.
-Interest can also be claimed in respect of a fatal accident case on the award running from the date of death.
+Only the wife or husband of the deceased, and where the deceased was a minor (under the age of 18 years) who was never married, for the benefit of his parents.
+Interest can also be claimed regarding a fatal accident case on the award running from the date of death.